Day 56: Neck

 Air choke compresses the upper airway and will lead to asphyxia.
 It is less effective as a choke, causes pain and air hunger, and presents a risk of fractures to the larynx and hyoid bone.

 Blood choke or sleeper hold, compress one or both carotid arteries and/or the jugular veins, and require very little strength.
 It causes cerebral ischemia and a temporary hypoxic condition in the brain.
+The mechanics of blood choke are not fully understood.
+The main theory is that baroreceptors detect stretching in the artery/vein, falsely detecting an increase in blood pressure, then sending the message to the body to slow down.
 If released immediately, it can cause unconsciousness for 10-20 seconds.
 But if the hold is maintained beyond 20 seconds, it can cause injury or death.
 Examples of injury include short-term memory loss, damage to the retina, hemorrhage, permanent brain damage, stroke, seizures, or coma.

 In case of fainting, place the person on the ground in the recovery position and contact medical emergency services if the person doesn’t wake up within a few seconds.
 See Day 55.